willbackslash/frontend-coding-challenge/readme.md

 # FE Coding Challenge
 ## Introduction

-Welcome to the BOND Coding Challenge.
+Welcome to the movies Coding Challenge.

 Please set aside **no more than two weeks** to complete this exercise.
 Get as far as you can, but you’re not required to complete the task!
 The purpose of this exercise is to get a feel for your approach to problem solving, code style, and comfort with different aspects of developing for the web.